The history of Tregenna Castle, St Ives

 The Bolithos acquired the house at the same time that Brunel was building the Great Western Railway from London to Penzance to serve the West of England.
 It was then fashionable for all the great railway companies to establish destination hotels by the sea.
 GWR discovered Tregenna Castle with its spectacular views overlooking St Ives Bay and decided to lease it from the Bolitho’s in 1878, before purchasing it in 1895.

 With the help of local craftsmen, the original house was extended to include new function rooms, a restaurant, adjoining kitchens, and a hallway leading to the main reception area.
-Thanks to the exceptional quality of the work, and our show-stopping location, it wasn't long before Tregenna became the 'Jewel in the Crown’ of the GWR hotels.
+Thanks to the exceptional quality of the work, and our show-stopping location, it wasn't long before Tregenna became the 'Jewel in the Crown’ of the GWR hotels for upperclass.
+Guests were met by bus from the station, as can be seen in this 1930s photo (below).
+It would be some years before ordinary working-class folk could afford to travel by train or, indeed, take holidays.

 The Tregenna Castle you see today